Adroiti/docs-for-code-review-tools/checkstyle-FileTabCharacter.md

-Pattern: To see if a file contains a tab character
+Pattern: Use of tab character

 Issue: -